mbullen/etec5202016/user/pages/04.discussion/page.md

 </ol>
 <a href="http://elearning.ubc.ca/connect" target="_blank">Go to the UBC Connect Discussion Forum</a>
 <hr/>
-### Unit 6 Discussion: Approaches to Course & Program Development
+### Unit 6: Approaches to Course & Program Development
 After you've read the section on approaches to course development and the related readings, share your reactions to this material.
 <ol>
 	<li>What do you think about what Bates says about the lone ranger approach?
 We take a very strong position on this issue and argue that, while there is a place for different approaches, to develop and deliver high quality, cost effective and sustainable e-learning as distance education requires a project management approach.
 What is your view?</li>